Miscellaneous Articles

 3. Keep calls brief when they are necessary to take in a public place.
 Let the other party know that you are in a public place and will call them back.

-4. Always turn off your cell phone or put it on vibrate when on line in the supermarket, on buses, in restaurants, in offices, etc. Store clerks find it annoying and difficult to help a customer or ring up an order while the person is holding their cell phone and having a conversation on it.
+5. Always turn off your cell phone or put it on vibrate when on line in the supermarket, on buses, in restaurants, in offices, etc. Store clerks find it annoying and difficult to help a customer or ring up an order while the person is holding their cell phone and having a conversation on it.

-5. Don’t light up your phone’s screen in a dark theatre.
+6. Don’t light up your phone’s screen in a dark theatre.

-6. Don’t talk and hold your cell phone while driving.
+7. Don’t talk and hold your cell phone while driving.

-8. In the company of others excuse yourself when taking a call.
+9. In the company of others excuse yourself when taking a call.

-I hope these tips will make your cell phone useless intrusive to others.
+I hope these tips will make your cell phone use less intrusive to others.

 Aging is Not for Sissies